-(c) To provide access to information on opportunities for technical and scientific cooperation, technology transfer and innovations;
+(c) [To provide access to Parties, especially developing country Parties, to information on opportunities for technical and scientific cooperation, technology transfer and innovations and effective participation in biotechnological research;]

-(d) To mobilize resources to provide punctual and targeted support for small-scale projects and activities to address specific identified technical and scientific needs;
+(d) [To mobilize resources to provide punctual and targeted support for small-scale projects and activities to address specific identified technical and scientific needs;]

-(e) To facilitate matchmaking between Parties with specific needs and Parties or organizations in a position to provide assistance in response to the priority needs identified;
+(e) [To facilitate matchmaking between [developing country] Parties with specific needs and [developed country] Parties or organizations in a position to provide assistance in response to the priority needs identified;]

-(f) To catalyse and support the development, implementation, monitoring and evaluation of technical and scientific cooperation projects and programmes that:
+(f) [To catalyse and support the development, implementation, monitoring and evaluation of technical and scientific cooperation projects and programmes [that]/[in order to]:

 (i) Promote and incubate international and regional cooperation and partnerships using a programmatic approach;

-(ii) Facilitate the development, transfer and diffusion of technologies and innovative local solutions, including ;
+(ii) [Facilitate the development, transfer and diffusion of technologies and innovative national, regional and local solutions, including those of indigenous peoples and local communities, with their [free,] prior and informed consent, through scalable initiatives;]

-(iii) Facilitate access to and utilization of available scientific knowledge, information and data, as well as indigenous and traditional knowledge, subject to prior informed consent;
+(iii) [Facilitate access to and utilization of available scientific knowledge, information and data, as well as indigenous and traditional knowledge, subject to [free], prior and informed consent;]

-(g) To strengthen capacities of regional and national centres to facilitate technical and scientific cooperation;
+(g) [To strengthen capacities, with an emphasis on innovation, of regional and national centres to facilitate technical and scientific cooperation;]

-(h) To facilitate knowledge sharing and organizational learning;
+(h) [To facilitate knowledge sharing and organizational learning through appropriate tools, means and methodologies;]

-(i) To identify, collate and disseminate good practices and lessons learned regarding biodiversity-related technical and scientific cooperation, technology transfer and innovation;
+(i) [To identify, collate and disseminate good practices and lessons learned regarding biodiversity-related technical and scientific cooperation, technology transfer and innovation, and effective participation in biotechnological research;]

+(i).bis [To maximize synergies and collaborate with other technology transfer initiatives

+and mechanisms;]

-(j) To perform such other activities as may be necessary;
+(j) [To perform such other activities as may be necessary;]

-29. Also decides that the global support centre shall begin its operations as soon as possible;
+29. [Also decides that the global support centre shall begin its operations as soon as possible];

-30. Requeststhe Global Environment Facility to support eligible activities of the global technical and scientific cooperation support centre for biodiversity and, as appropriate, of the regional support centres and organizationsreferred to in paragraph 2 above;
+30. [[Requests]/[Invites] the Global Environment Facility to support eligible activities [of the global technical and scientific cooperation support centre for biodiversity [and, as appropriate,]/[as well as] of the regional support centres and organizations]/[contributing to both technical and scientific capacity development at global, regional and national levels, as appropriate, including activities] [referred to in paragraph 28 above];]

-31. Invites Parties, other Governments relevant organizations in a position to do so to provide financial, technical and human resources to support the global technical and scientific cooperation support centre for biodiversity and, as appropriate, activities of the regional support centres and organizations referred to in paragraph 2 above;
+31. [Invites developed country Parties, other Governments, relevant organizations, and other stakeholders [in a position to do so] to provide financial, technical and human resources to support the global technical and scientific cooperation support centre for biodiversity [and, as appropriate,]/[as well as] activities of the regional support centres and organizations referred to in paragraph 28 above, in line with Articles 16 and 18 of the Convention, while noting that this support does not in any way replace their commitments under Article 20 of the Convention;]

 32. Requests the Executive Secretary, subject to the availability of resources:

-(a) To further promote and facilitate technical and scientific cooperation in support of the post-2020 global biodiversity framework, in collaboration with relevant partnersthe global support centre and regional support centres other organizations;
+(a) To further promote and facilitate technical and scientific cooperation in support of the post-2020 global biodiversity framework, in collaboration with Parties, relevant partners, [the global support centre and regional support centres], other organizations] and indigenous peoples and local communities;

+[(a).bis To communicate to the global technical and scientific cooperation support centre the priorities established by Parties regarding capacity development;]

+[(a).ter To be actively involved in coordinating a harmonised approach in the delivery of the proposed support tools;]

-(b) To maintain synergy and collaboration with biodiversity-related conventions and relevant organizations, initiatives and networks, including the Consortium of Scientific Partners on Biodiversity, the Global Partnership for Business and Biodiversity, and others with technical and scientific expertise, technologies and information, and/or that are involved in biodiversity-related technical and scientific cooperation;
+(b) To maintain synergy and collaboration with biodiversity-related conventions[, the United Nations Framework Convention on Climate Change,] and relevant organizations, initiatives and networks[, including the Consortium of Scientific Partners on Biodiversity, the Global Partnership for Business and Biodiversity, and others with technical and scientific expertise, technologies and information, and/or] that are involved in biodiversity-related technical and scientific cooperation;